Law Minister acknowledges 'public disquiet' over Joshua Robinson sentence

 - Posted 06 Mar 2017 22:08

-SINGAPORE: Minister for Law and Home Affairs K Shanmugam said on Monday (Mar 6) that he understands there is "public disquiet" over the 4-year sentence for an MMA instructor who sexually assaulted two teenage girls.
+SINGAPORE: Minister for Law and Home Affairs K Shanmugam said on Monday (Mar 6) that he understands there is "public disquiet" over the four-year sentence for an MMA instructor who sexually assaulted two teenage girls.
 "People are naturally upset.
-Parents in particular," he said on the sidelines of a fund-raising event.
+Parents in particular," he said on the sidelines of a fundraising event.

 However, Mr Shanmugam said it is not an appropriate time for him to comment on the case against Joshua Robinson because the matter is not concluded and the time for appeal has not ended.